adwait1-g/adwait1-g.github.io/_posts/2018-06-21-internals-of-compiling-:-Journey-from-C-program-to-an-executable.md

             .section    .note.GNU-stack,"",@progbits

-*   **Unlike** the way we have 1 C programming language, every processor in the market has a different **architecture** and is designed to understand a specific assembly language.
+*   **Unlike** the way we have one C programming language, every processor in the market has a different **architecture** and is designed to understand a specific assembly language.
 That way, there are many assembly languages, each present to run on a specific processor.
 There cannot be 2 entirely different assembly languages for the same processor.
 Few Examples of processors and their assembly languages are

 **a.** Intel's core i7 - x86_64 assembly lang